LT-LIDER/LT-LIDER/chapter8/README.md

 Split the source text and corresponding NMT output into 3 equal parts.
 You will be post-editing the NMT hypotheses in three different ways:
 - post-edit the first part in silence;
 - post-edit the second part by asking a colleague to read out to you the raw NMT hypotheses, segment by segment, while you make the necessary corrections directly in the CAT tool or your selected text editing environment;
-- post-edit the third part with the help of a TTS tool (for example, the one integrated in Microsoft Word), to have the target text read out to you by an artificial voice.
+- post-edit the third part with the help of a TTS tool (for example, the one integrated in Microsoft Word or, if working in Trados, using the Trados TTS app), to have the target text read out to you by an artificial voice.

 **Questions:**